RITITSDevelopment/sito-tutorial/README.md

     //Builds a .war file and places it into the build/lib folder ./gradlew war

+On Windows, use the .bat file and provide the same parameters

 Take this war and copy it into a tomcat7 webapps folder.
 You may want to rename the war file to something shorter.

 Vist the webpage.
-EX. localhost:8080/<appName>  if you are running locally
+EX. localhost:8080/(appName)  if you are running locally